 In November of 1983, the 337-339 Commonwealth Avenue Trust applied for (and subsequently received) permission to convert 343 Commonwealth into eight apartments, which it indicated was the existing condition.

-In January of 1984, the 337-339 Commonwealth Avenue Trust converted 343 Commonwealth into seven condominium units, the 343 Commonwealth Avenue Condominium.
+On January 4, 1984, Dorothy Wirth converted 343 Commonwealth into seven condominium units, the 343 Commonwealth Avenue Condominium.